sankronaldo/CS-252-OS-Assignment/Q2-4.24/README.md

 ---

 ### parallel_pi.c
- - Open the terminal and navigate to the directory where the file **answer.c** is present
+ - Open the terminal and navigate to the directory where the file **parallel_pi.c** is present
  - `gcc -pthread parallel_pi.c -o parallel_pi.o`
  - `./parallel_pi.o`